QuickBlox/email_templates/README.md

-# email_templates
+# Email templates examples

-Email templates examples
+A set of email templates examples to use in QuickBlox dashboard.